Am I Enabling?

 Enablers tend to lie about their loved one’s addiction so that they are not judged.
-There is a huge stigma surrounding addiction, in which many people in the addiction think that others assume they have low moral standards because they are suffering from an addiction.
+There is a huge stigma surrounding addiction, in which many people in the addiction think that others assume they have low moral standards because they are suffering from a person with substance use disorderion.
 This causes the addict and people close to the addict to hide the addiction and lie about their situation, even when it is obvious to others.

 An enabler will do whatever they can to protect their loved one from harm, even times acting out of fear.
 Enablers do not want to suffer any of the negative consequences of the addiction, so they do whatever they can to keep the peace.
 This will include giving the addict a place to live so they are not on the street and allowing them to use in their home.
 It also includes giving the addict money, letting them borrow things or prioritizing their needs above their own.
 Enablers tend to neglect their own personal responsibilities in favor of their loved ones’, and this often turns into resentment.